 We have not implemented any support for languages other than English.
 Ideographic languages would be particularly interesting because of Steady Type’s inherent support for multistage input.

-We have not (and as a third-party cannot) implement support for telephone keypads.
+We have not implement support for telephone keypads.
 Testers have requested this feature.

 With some adjustments Steady Type might be helpful for people with other movement disorders.
 We haven’t explored this.

-The drag-and-drop interaction model used by Steady Type could be applied to the entire iOS user interface, building on the infrastructure already in place for VoiceOver.
-Whereas VoiceOver selects and speaks a user interface element when it is tapped, Steady Touch would display a target when the interface element is touched.
+The drag-and-drop interaction model used by Steady Type could be applied to an entire touchscreen user interface, building on the infrastructure and APIs already in place for other accessibility features such as VoiceOver.
+For example, VoiceOver on iOS selects and speaks a user interface element when it is tapped.
+In the same context Steady Touch would display a target when the interface element is touched.
 The user could complete the command by dragging to the target, or abandon the command by lifting their finger.
-This could make large portions of the iOS UI accessible to people with hand tremors.
-We have not done any work on this, but would love to.
+This could make large portions of a touchscreen UI accessible to people with hand tremors.

 Copyright 2019 Learning Touch.
 All rights reserved.